-Business Impact:
+Business impact

 This healthcare organization successfully migrated to AWS while adhering to HIPAA and other regulatory frameworks.
 By implementing AWS’s security tools and adhering to the Security Lens best practices, they ensured that their patient data was not only secure but also compliant with industry standards, reducing the risk of data breaches and maintaining trust with patients.

-Putting the well-architected framework into practice: a unified security approach
+Putting the well-architected framework into practice: A unified security approach

 As demonstrated through the case study and lens, the integration of AWS Well-Architected Framework’s Security Pillar and Security Lens is critical to building a resilient and secure cloud environment.
 By combining identity management, encryption, network security, and continuous monitoring, organizations can achieve comprehensive protection of their resources.